AkshatJoshi-18/DevOps/MAIN/1 Networking/INDEX.md

     7-> Internet Backbone
-    8-> Delays: Processing, Queing, Transmission and Propagation delays 9-> The Layered Architecture: Protocol Layering, The OSI Reference Model and the TCP/IP protocol stack 10-> History of Computer Networking and the Internet
+    8-> Delays: Processing, Queing, Transmission and Propagation delays 9-> The Layered Architecture: Protocol Layering, The OSI Reference Model and the TCP/IP protocol stack

 **Application Layer:**